cloudevents/spec/schemaregistry/schemaregistry.md

 - Type: `Integer`
 - Description: The version of the schema.
 This is a simple counter and tracks the version in the scope of this schema within the schema group.
-The schema document MAY indicate a schema that follows a different versioning scheme.
+The schema document content MAY indicate a different versioning scheme.
 - Constraints:
   - REQUIRED
   - Assigned by server.
 - Examples:
   - 1
   - 2

-#### format

-- Type: `String`
-- Description:
-- Constraints:
-  - OPTIONAL.
-Can be used if and only if not format has been set for the schema group hosting the schema.
-  - MUST be a non-empty string, if present.
-- Examples:
-  - "avro"
-  - "json-schema"
-  - "xsd11"

 #### id